mikependon/RepoDB/RepoDb.Documents/documentation_release_v1.md

 ### Canceling an Operation

 To cancel an operation, simply call the method named `Cancel` of type `RepoDb.Interfaces.ICancelableTraceLog` in any `Before` operation.
-When calling this method, by passing `true` in the parameter would enable the debugger to throw an `RepoDb.Exception.CanceledExecutionException` exception object.
+When calling this method, by passing `true` in the parameter would enable the debugger to throw an `RepoDb.Exception.CancelledExecutionException` exception object.

 ## StatementBuilder